EphraimJZimmerman/EphraimJZimmerman/README.md

 ### Hi there 👋

+My name is Ephraim Zimmerman, I am a student at Brandeis University pursuing a B.S. in computer science w/ a math minor.
+In 2023 I launched a quant hedge fund that operates as an exempt reporting advisory (ERA) in the State of MA.
+The public repos on my GitHub are primarily for the Brandeis Quant Club in some capacity, a quant finance-focused society at Brandeis.
 <!--
 **EphraimJZimmerman/EphraimJZimmerman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.